Diuris bracteata

-Diuris bracteata is a species of orchid which is endemic to New South Wales.
+Diuris bracteata is a species of orchid that is endemic to New South Wales.
 It has two folded leaves and up to eight yellow flowers with blackish marks.
 After its collection in a Sydney suburb in 1888, no further collections were made and the species was presumed extinct until 2004 when it was rediscovered near Gosford.

 Description

 Diuris bracteata is a tuberous, perennial herb with two linear leaves 80-120 mm long, 6-10 mm wide and folded lengthwise.
 Between two and eight, usually three yellow flowers with blackish markings, 15-20 mm wide are borne on a flowering stem 100-180 mm tall.
 There are about five curved, linear bracts along the flowering stem.
 The dorsal sepal is more or less erect, egg-shaped, 6-8 mm long and 5-6 mm wide with two brown blotches near the base.
 The lateral sepals are linear, 9-12 mm long, 1.5-3 mm wide, turned downwards and are parallel to or cross over each other.
 The petals are ear-like with an elliptic to egg-shaped blade 6-7 mm long and about 5 mm wide on a blackish stalk 4-5 mm long.
 The labellum is 5-7 mm long and has three lobes.
 The centre lobe is egg-shaped to diamond-shaped, 5-6 mm long and wide and the side lobes are linear to oblong, 3-4 mm long and about 2 mm wide.
 There are two ridge-like calli about 5 mm in the mid-line of the labellum.
 Flowering occurs in August and September.